mortent/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // DeviceCounterConsumption represents a list of counter
   // consumption mixins, each of which contains a set of counters
   // that a device will consume from a counter set.
   //
+  // The maximum number of device counter consumption mixins is 128.
+  //
   // +optional
   // +listType=atomic